Non-Potable Water Program

 The Village offers non-potable water, on a limited basis, to contractors and others who register with us.
 The water is derived from our wastewater treatment facility, and may be used for watering trees, shrubs, flowers and turf.
 Commercially, the water may be used to cool directional boring drill bits, concrete and asphalt cutting blades, and to jet sewers.
 The Village’s non-potable water may NOT be used for drinking, cooking, washing, and similar uses.

-Those wishing to participate in the Village's Non-potable Water Program must register annually with the Village and pay a registration fee.
-For more details on the Program, click here for the manual.
-For a registration form only, click here.
+Those wishing to participate in the Village’s Non-potable Water Program must register annually with the Village and pay a registration fee.
+For more details on the Program, please see the non-potable water manual for the manual.
+For a registration form only, download the registration form

 Non Potable Water Program Payment Options:

 The Village of Barrington accepts cash or check at Public Works located at 300 N. Raymond Avenue (Monday through Friday, 6:30 a.m. to 3:00 p.m.).